php-fig/fig-standards/proposed/psr-cache.md

 ================

-This document describes a simple yet extensible interface for a cache item, a cache driver and a cache proxy.
+This document describes a simple yet extensible interface for a cache item and a cache driver.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be